Steve6699/alx-system_engineering-devops/README.md

- here we solve all tasks fot shell-basics
+here we solve all script of 0x03-shell_variables_expansions